 Examines fantasy literature for children and young adults from the "Golden Age" in the late nineteenth century to the present time.
 We will consider such issues as ideas of the hero and the child's sense of identity; attitudes to race and power and other areas of broader cultural concern; the location of imaginary spaces; and the values attached to art and the imagination.

-2. ability to reflect on social and cultural concerns in children's fantasy literature;
+2. Reflect on social and cultural concerns in children's fantasy literature;

-4. familiarity with critical debates about children's fantasy literature;
+4. Show familiarity with critical debates about children's fantasy literature;

-5. essay-writing and research skills at advanced undergraduate level.
+5. Demonstrate essay-writing and research skills at advanced undergraduate level.